hobhob

 • Pane state — agent conversations, terminal history, open files

-• Focus state — which pane was active
+• Focus — which pane was active

 Closing workspaces